UTS-eResearch/data_directory_cataloger/README_UTS.md

 For the UTS setup of the Data Directory Cataloger there are several files that are not checked into this repository.

+In this directory there is:

+    install_ddc_uts.sh
+    uts_get_ignored_scripts.sh

 The following files can be found under the "uts_backups" directory.
+They can be kept in sync with the canonical ones on the HPC by changing into that directory running the script `rsync_from_opt.sh`.

 The configuration files for the MkDocs environments for the various groups: